Administrative Penalties Program

 • The Hearing Officer will review the Screening Decision, the supporting information, and supporting documentation provided by you, and decide to either confirm, vary or cancel the penalty order.

-• Once a decision has been made, the Hearing Officer will send a written decision to owner you as soon as practicable after the decision is made.
-This decision will be provided electronically, by email or by mail.
+• Once a decision has been made, the Hearing Officer will send a written decision to owner you as soon as possible after the decision is made.
+This decision will be provided electronically, by email.

 • The decision of the Hearing Officer is final.